Neymar's come a long way from the streets of Brazil

 Neymar dazzled through the age groups at Santos and talk of his talent soon reached Europe, with Real Madrid offering him the chance to join their academy when he was 14, but he turned them down after Santos offered him more money.

-Santos handed Neymar his senior debut aged 17 in 2009 and over the next four years he scored a total of 54 goals in 103 appearances for the club.
+Santos handed Neymar his senior debut aged 17 in 2009 and over the next four years he scored 54 goals in 103 appearances for the club.

 He helped them win successive Campeonato Paulista titles, the Copa do Brasil, and the 2011 Copa Libertadores - Santos' first continental title since 1963 - and was voted South American footballer of the year in both 2011 and 2012.